-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

-Governmental Activities: Property taxes (benefiting from the economic growth) and revenues from permits and fees are expected to stay the same.
+Governmental Activities: Property taxes (benefiting from the economic growth) and revenues from permits and fees are expected to lead the increase in budgeted revenue by 2%.
+The Town will use these increases in revenues to finance programs currently in place.